0xbythesecond/Microsoft-Sentinel/README.md

 7. Review the settings and click "Create" to activate the rule.

 <img src="https://github.com/0xbythesecond/Microsoft-Sentinel/assets/23303634/e695338d-bac6-4968-9c3c-5516569442f9" height="70%" width="70%" alt="Create a New Scheduled Rule (Review Create)"/>

+  >**Note**: You now have a new active rule called Playbook Demo.
+If an event identified by the rue logic occurs, it will result in a medium severity alert, which will generate a corresponding incident.

 </details>